 Use of cystourethroscopy for evaluation of lower urinary tract injury for gynecologic indications is reviewed here.
 Prevention, evaluation, and management of lower urinary tract injury in gynecologic surgery, as well as placement or ureteral stents, are reviewed separately.
-(See "Urinary tract injury in gynecologic surgery: Prevention" and "Urinary tract injury in gynecologic surgery: Evaluation and management" and "Placement and management of indwelling ureteral stents".)
+(See "Urinary tract injury in gynecologic surgery: Prevention" and "Urinary tract injury in gynecologic surgery: Identification and management" and "Placement and management of indwelling ureteral stents".)

 Gynecologic indications for cystoscopy are discussed in this section.
 These overlap with some, but not all, urologic indications for cystoscopy.